knobs-dials/renicer/README.md

 # renicer

 Wrapper that eases renice+ionice.
-Reads from /proc, /etc/passwd.
+Reads from /proc and /etc/passwd.

 Example use: